haewonc/protein-papers/README.md

 # Protein papers
+> Powered by keynote
-> Papers and summaries regarding protein design, representation, and engineering
+**Papers and summaries regarding protein design, representation, and engineering**
 ![thumbnail](images/thumbnail.jpeg)
 - Click block to see details
 - Colored blocks denote papers with summary provided